Shinigami Eyes

 Common anti-trans strawman arguments

 However, tag "identify-as-helicopter"-style jokes only if the context is anti-trans (since they are also sometimes used by mediocre/problematic allies).
-Generic anti-LGBT pages can also be tagged as anti-trans (eg. pride parade = degeneracy).
+Generic anti-LGBT pages can also be tagged as anti-trans (eg. pride parade = degeneracy), as well as obvious false flags and troll identities that, if popularized, would make discussions about actual transphobia harder to articulate ("AFAB trans woman").

 Tiffany